kirandash/django/scrum_board_ui/README.md

 3. Create new thunk createCard in thunks/card.js file: to handle POST API call.
 4. Call thunk from AddCardForm.js container file.
 5. AddCardForm.js ui file: switch list id from index to id from database.

+### 10.5 Add Edit Form for each Cards
+1. Create ScrumCardDetails.js container and ui components to hold the detail component.
+Since we will need to add useState hook.
+Which can not be done in the map loop of ScrumCard.js